redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 ## Add a Redis database

-You can add a Redis database either by adding a database manually, creating a new Redis Enterprise Cloud database, or connecting to an existing database.
+You can add a Redis database manually, create a new Redis Enterprise Cloud database, or connect to an existing database.
 To try Redis Enterprise Cloud, select **Try Redis Cloud with enhanced database capabilities**.

 If you already have Redis database up and running locally, select **Autodiscover Databases**.